 North Island Toll Roads

 - Northern Gateway toll road: 7.5km motorway north of Auckland between Silverdale and Pūhoi, part of State Highway 1 (SH1).

 - Tauranga Eastern Link toll road: 15km tolled section of State Highway 2 (SH2) running between the Domain Road interchange, near Pāpāmoa, and the Paengaroa roundabout (SH2 and SH33 to Whakatāne and Rotorua).

 - Takitimu Drive toll road (Tauranga): 5km road that bypasses the Tauranga city centre and takes traffic from State Highway 29 (SH29) to State Highway 2 (SH2) in the direction of the Port of Tauranga and Mt Maunganui.

 Paying for toll roads as Spaceships customer: please pay for any toll roads used upon return.
-We accept payment in cash or by credit card.
+We accept payment in cash or by credit or debit card.

 Latest blog posts in Driving in New Zealand: how-to, tips & tricks